stut/syncer/README.md

 It will clone a git repo into the destination and then update it according to the configured interval.

-It copes with the clone already existing, and will bail out if the directory is not empty but it's not an existing clone of the source.
+It copes with the clone already existing, and will bail out if the directory is not empty and it's not an existing clone of the configured source.
+When pulling it will check for changes and will perform a hard reset if changes exist.
+That can be disabled through the configuration (see below) in which case the process will exit if changes are present.

 ## Configuration